-- Assessment and attainment staff are able to link each lesson's success criteria (regardless of their outcome), that each pupil obtains on a daily/termly basis through the assessment tool 'Bsquared'.
-This is then recorded/monitored on each pupil's 'Pupil Profile'. - Pupils attitude towards learning Staff will constantly assess how each pupil presents themselves, when the work/daily timetable is presented/discussed. - Work produced in books/lessons The marking that is undertaken, will provide staff with the opportunity to assess each pupil's efforts and the presentation of their work.
-This is then marked, according to the schools marking policy and EBI's are set/communicated. - Pupil voice All pupils are constantly encouraged to share their thoughts and feelings, relating to how they feel in school and what resources/activities they like the school staff to purchase/create for future use.
-Also, during the assemblies, various topic and themes are covered, ranging from what's going on around the world, to what's happening in school, that week. - Pupils using their knowledge in the wider setting From what the pupils have learnt, they are then able to transfer their knowledge/skills developed.
-For example: 'Hygiene' (PSHE); from the associated lessons, they are then able to understand why it's key to remain clean and lead/maintain a healthy lifestyle. - Review of objectives and targets set from PEPs and annual EHCP reviews.
+- Assessment and attainment staff are able to link each lesson's success criteria (regardless of their outcome), that each pupil obtains on a daily/termly basis through the assessment tools created for each subject This is then recorded/monitored on each pupil's 'Pupil Profile'. - Pupils attitude towards learning Staff will constantly assess how each pupil presents themselves, when the work/daily timetable is presented/discussed. - Work produced in books/lessons The marking that is undertaken, will provide staff with the opportunity to assess each pupil's efforts and the presentation of their work.
+This is then marked, according to the schools marking policy. - Pupil voice All pupils are asked on a daily (pre-start of their school day), weekly (during the scheduled assemblies) and on a half termly basis (via the official pupil voice electronic documents), on their thoughts and feelings, relating to how they feel in school and what resources/activities would they like the school staff to purchase/create for future use.
+Also, during the assemblies, various topic and themes are covered, ranging from what's going on around the world, to what's happening in school, that week. - Pupils using their knowledge in the wider setting From what the pupils have learned, they are then able transfer their knowledge/skills developed.
+For example: 'Hygiene' (PSHE); from the associated lessons, they are then able to understand why it's key to remain clean and lead/maintain a healthy lifestyle. - Review of objectives and targets set from PEPs and annual EHCP reviews- PLAN, DO REVIEW